madrilene/lenesaile.com/src/en/blog/2021-11-16-seo-vs-campaigns.md

 We can explain to you the best way to structure and formulate content on the web.
 A simple user interface makes it quite simple for you to publish your articles at any time by yourself.

-## Combine both worlds: SEO and pay-per-click in tandem
+## You _could_ combine both worlds: SEO and pay-per-click in tandem

-Many companies use both SEO _and_ PPC at the same time because they really complement each other.
+Many companies use both SEO _and_ PPC at the same time.
+Try it out, observe the results.
+Maybe this approach will work for you!

-Did you publish a post?
-Do you have a compelling, short product or event coming up?
-Launch ads on Facebook, Instagram or Twitter to reach as many interested people as possible.

-We don't usually recommend campaigns on Google itself, as we put all our effort into natural positioning factors.

-The important thing is to study each project in detail because there are no fixed rules as each client is different.
+Personally, I don't like internet advertising.
+Create exciting and unique articles that serve a niche or shed new light on something, use a semantically correct hierarchy and write well-considered meta tags.
+That's how you get people to your website, and that's how you lead them to your products and services!